Last Updated: 15.10.2017

 Autoregulation.
 I’m sure you’ve heard this term once or twice before and for a good reason – it matters.

-On such a day, don’t beat yourself up.
+On a day like that, don’t beat yourself up.
 Lower down the weight on each set by 5-10% and do that for each exercise in your workout.
 There is no point trying to match your performance from the week before if that comes at the expense of good form.

 There are other times where you might feel like you’re not up to the challenge, but after one or two working sets, you start feeling the rush of energy flowing through you.
-What is important is to listen to your body and adjust your workouts accordingly.
-Backing off is tough to do, especially if you’re an overachiever, but is a necessary step to take once in a while.
+What is important is to listen to your body and adjust your workouts.

 How to Warm Up, Decrease Joint Wear and Risk of Potential Injury

 Before I wrap this guide up, I’d like to say a few words on warming up.
-This is, perhaps, one of the most important aspects of training:
+This is one of the most important aspects of training:

 A good warm-up will lift your mood, increase your energy and performance.
 A bad warm-up will leave you lethargic, unmotivated, stiff and prone to injury.